 Once the UI/UX has been created and the graphics and animations designed, the developer can code the experience.
 This is a process that requires iteration during programming, testing, debugging, and programming again.

-A clear VR design process will facilitate changes that are needed, but changes in one part of the design will require changes in the other parts of the design.
+A clear VR design process will facilitate changes that are needed, but it is important to note that changes in one part of the design will require changes in the other parts of the design.
 For example, a change in a user interaction might require a change in the design of the object that the user is interacting with.

-VR requires lots of testing, so the process of creating an experience can be very time-consuming and labour-intensive.
+Testing!
+Testing!
+Testing!
+Virtual reality requires lots of testing, so the process of creating an experience can be very time consuming and labor intensive.
 A VR experience filled with bugs and glitches is not one that meets the expectations of users.
-In fact, bugs can disrupt the user’s experience and take them out of the immersive experience.
+In fact, bugs can disrupt the user’s experience altogether and take them out of the immersive experience.

-Also make sure to test for the human capabilities mentioned above in section 4.
-Ensure that the important graphics and elements are within the comfortable viewing range for users, and that users are not suffering from nausea or sickness during the experience.
+Also, make sure to test for the human capabilities mentioned in section 4.
+Ensure that the important graphics and elements are within the comfortable viewing range for users and that users are not suffering from nausea or sickness during the experience.

-Complete as much as testing as possible before launch.
-Test your VR experience using the devices that users will complete your experience on, as well as with other devices to ensure the experience is compatible.
-Also, try to find test users who are unfamiliar with VR, to see where they are unsure what to do, so you can add direction.
+Complete as much testing as possible before launch.
+Test your VR experience using the devices users will complete your experience on in addition to other devices to ensure the experience is compatible.
+Lastly, try to find test users who are unfamiliar with VR, to see where they are unsure what to do, so you can add direction.